zac-heisey/zac-heisey.github.io/_drafts/focus-on-solutions-not-services.md

 The gap between **Services** and **Solutions** is **Strategy**.
 As we've discussed, the commoditization of many digital services means it's easier than ever for non-developers to build their own website, cheap SEO services & online marketing "gurus" are a dime a dozen, and free web-based tools like [Canva](https://www.canva.com/) and [Piktochart](https://piktochart.com/) can turn anyone into a decent graphic designer.

-The key to ensuring these services evolve into solutions depends on a sound strategy that outlines _why_ certain services are necessary, _when_ they should be implemented, and _how_ they should be executed.
+The key to ensuring that services evolve into solutions depends on a sound strategy that outlines _why_ certain services are necessary, _when_ they should be implemented, and _how_ they should be executed.

+Going back to our standard website example, this means having a complete understanding of who a company's ideal customers are, how they interact with content on the web, what path(s) they are likely to take as they navigate a website, and ultimately, what user experience needs to be created in order for visitors to become customers.

+## Wrapping Up

+Thankfully, there are a lot of folks in consulting (particularly in the digital space) who understand the value of prioritizing solutions over services.
+In a post from last November, SEO Consultant John Locke beautifully outlines the benefits of [selling solutions, not services](https://www.lockedownseo.com/sell-solutions-not-services/), and why the distinction is so critical:

+> "Bottom line, is your client’s problem going to go away if they hire you?
+Just like the accountant makes the auditor go away, the lawyer makes jail time go away, and the doctor makes health problems go away — **your value lies in how consistently and efficiently you make business problems go away**.